zdne/zdne-old.org/resume.md

 # Summary of Qualifications

-**Helping engineers to design, communicate and understand systems.**
+**Delivering outstanding products.
+Helping engineers to design, communicate and understand systems.**

-- Creates revolutionary computer systems, connects company structures and people minds.
+- Creates revolutionary computer systems, connects company structures and people's minds.
+- Author and product owner of several successful products.
+- Entrepreneurial, creative thought leader.
 - Over 16 years of software research, development and management experience.
-- Entrepreneurial, creative thought leader.
 - Advises several Fortune 500 companies with their API design and implementation processes.
 - Experience growing and mentoring startup companies.
+- Recognized API expert and conference speaker.
+- Strong background in distributed systems.
+- Strong background in product, user experience (UX) and developer experience (DX) design.
+- Advocate of agile methodologies.
+- Master of the interaction with customers and partners.
+- Comfortable in every step a SW lifecycle: Research • Design • Development • Test • Delivery • Support • Sales • Marketing
+- Advocate of Conway’s Law.
+Puts strong emphasis on the quality and clarity of communication and the well-being of both teams and individuals.

+### Product Highlights

+- Creator and maintainer of an API description language used by over 200,000 developers to describe at least 300,000 APIs.
-- Makes data modeling accessible to developers with his data description language MSON.
+- Makes data modeling accessible with the data description language "MSON".
 Encourages new ways of thinking and prompts the next-generation of data manipulation tools.
-- Author and overseer of an API description language used by over 200,000 developers to describe at least 300,000 APIs.
-- Made API design possible.
-- Built and run the first dating bot for the Facebook Messenger platform.
+- Author of the first dating bot for the Facebook Messenger platform.
 Facilitates the discovery of potentially matching people while minimizing the entry barrier.
-- Dramatically simplified shopping experience for hundreds of thousands of customers with his loyalty cards mobile application.
+- Creator of a popular loyalty cards mobile application.
+Dramatically improves the shopping experience for hundreds of thousands of customers.
-- Strong background in distributed systems and user experience design.
-- Loves interacting with customers and helping them to succeed.
-- Advocate of Conway’s Law and, puts strong emphasis on the quality and clarity of communication and the well-being of both teams and individuals.

 ---